...

 World network of We-Eco Communities

-Free to join, to analyse, to develop, to project and to work-out all aspects, together.
+This thinking model is free to join, to analyse, develop, project and work-out all aspects, together.

-To create communities worldwide with a circular economy, based on ecological values, with respect for nature, and convivial human revival.
+To create communities worldwide with a circular economy based on ecological values, respect for nature, and convivial human revival.

 Weecologomiddel.png